 Durability: Because anodizing creates an extremely hard surface, the finished product will have a very long lifespan and require very little maintenance.

 Aesthetics: Color (Class II) anodized aluminum maintains its vibrancy in spite of prolonged exposure to UV rays, and will not chip or peel.

 Resistance: Anodized aluminum is resistant to corrosion, heat and electricity.

 Environmental: Anodizing produces a non-toxic finish, with no harmful by-products.

 Anodizing is completed off-site via a third party supplier.
-This means there is an additional 4 days.
+This means there is additional lead time.